 I’ve raised three super kids of my own – one who has dealt with a myriad of different struggles throughout his life, so we’ve had to maneuver the sibling relationships carefully.

 Even if your children are completely different…

 I immediately think of my oldest and my youngest who are 6 and 14 and they are totally different humans.

 My oldest used to have huge, massive meltdowns that would end in hospital visits.
 There was screaming, holes in the walls, throwing things.

 They didn’t have a lot in common.

-There were big scary behaviors, she felt unsafe.
+There were big scary behaviors; my youngest felt unsafe.

-I realized when they tried to be in the same room both of them would say really mean things..
+I realized when they were in the same room both of them would say really mean things.